blockdevsasia/eos-simplepacman-contract/README.md

 # Instructions:

 * this is not the only way to install an eos node and may be outdated by the time you read this.
 Do checkout other tutorials if you get stuck.
+* For Windows (using Ubuntu CLI), create a directory in C://.
+The path for this directory in Ubuntu CLI is /mnt/c/<DirectoryName>.

-### Setup EOS Node (follow: https://developers.eos.io/eosio-nodeos/docs/install-nodeos)
+### Setup EOS Node (follow: https://developers.eos.io/eosio-nodeos/docs/install-nodeos.
+Windows: https://medium.com/@TeaSea1/how-to-install-eos-on-windows-ac1b6c7d8369)

 1. git clone https://github.com/EOSIO/eos --recursive

 2. cd eos

 3. ./eosio_build.sh

+On Windows: ./eosio_build.sh ubuntu full

 4. Validate Build